Withdrawal from the European Union: Background

 The states who were set to accede to the EU in 2004 pushed for an exit right during the 2002–2003 European Convention.
 The acceding states wanted the option to exit the EU in the event that EU membership would adversely affect them.
 During negotiations, eurosceptics in states such as the UK and Denmark subsequently pushed for the creation of Article 50.

-Article 50, which allows a member state to withdraw, was originally drafted by Scottish cross-bench peer and former diplomat Lord Kerr of Kinlochard, the secretary-general of the European Convention, which drafted the Constitutional Treaty for the European Union.
+Article 50, which allows a member state to withdraw, was originally drafted by British cross-bench peer and former diplomat Lord Kerr of Kinlochard, the secretary-general of the European Convention, which drafted the Constitutional Treaty for the European Union.
 Following the failure of the ratification process for the European Constitution, the clause was incorporated into the Treaty of Lisbon which entered into force in 2009.

 Prior to this, no provision in the treaties or law of the EU outlined the ability of a state to voluntarily withdraw from the EU.
 The absence of such a provision made withdrawal technically difficult but not impossible.
 Legally there were two interpretations of whether a state could leave.
 The first, that sovereign states have a right to withdraw from their international commitments; and the second, the treaties are for an unlimited period, with no provision for withdrawal and calling for an "ever closer union" – such commitment to unification is incompatible with a unilateral withdrawal.
-The Vienna Convention on the Law of Treaties states where a party wants to withdraw unilaterally from a treaty that is silent on secession, there are only two cases where withdrawal is allowed: where all parties recognise an informal right to do so and where the situation has changed so drastically, that the obligations of a signatory have been radically transformed.
+The Vienna Convention on the Law of Treaties states where a party wants to withdraw unilaterally from a treaty that is silent on such procedure, there are only two cases where withdrawal is allowed: where all parties recognise an informal right to do so and where the situation has changed so drastically, that the obligations of a signatory have been radically transformed.